What’s home rule? How does it affect sales tax?

 Consider Colorado.
 There are 272 municipalities in Colorado, of which 97 are home rule municipalities.
 They determine whether local sales and use tax applies to more than a dozen types of sales that are exempt from the state sales and use tax, including food for home consumption and renewable energy components.
 If a home rule jurisdiction opts to tax any sales that are exempt from state sales tax, the seller needs to know to collect local sales tax but not state sales tax.

-The Colorado Department of Revenue publishes helpful information about local sales tax rates and taxability rules for state-administered home rule jurisdictions (find it here), but approximately 70 of the 97 home rule jurisdictions in Colorado administer their own sales tax.
+The Colorado Department of Revenue publishes helpful information about local sales tax rates and taxability rules for state-administered home rule jurisdictions (Form DR 1002), but approximately 70 of the 97 home rule jurisdictions in Colorado administer their own sales tax.
 To learn sales and use tax rates and which sales are exempt in these jurisdictions, businesses must contact the local tax authority directly.
 It can be a real time suck.

 Home rule, sales tax nexus, and a compliance nightmare